Hi there, and welcome to my site! My name is Edward Bergersen, but you can call me Coach Eddie.

 I’m a trainer and physiotherapist who believes in a science-based, no nonsense approach to physical development, and I want to share my continually evolving thought process on this blog.

-Basically, I seek to try and merge what is inherently good for us as humans beings, with what we find fun and meaningful.
+I seek to try and merge what is inherently good for us as humans beings, with what we find fun and meaningful.
 I don’t believe in fancy diets or overly complicated workout systems.
-While I occasionally delve into more complex and theoretical discussions regarding the human body, this is mainly for pleasure and a deeper understand.
+While I occasionally delve into more complex and theoretical discussions regarding the human body, this is mainly for pleasure and a deeper understanding.
 In reality, maintaining a high level of fitness and health is about making simple choices and engraining good habits.
-You don’t have to choose between being super fit and miserable, or fat and happy.
+You don’t have to choose between being incredibly fit and miserable, or fat and happy.
 Somewhere in the middle is where you want to aim.
 If I were to summarise my philosophy in a few points it would be as follows:

-- Strength train hard, but infrequently.
+- Strength-train hard, but infrequently.

-- Play and move easy, but frequently.
+- Play and move around frequently.

 - The healthiest foods are often the simplest, most natural one’s.
 Eat lots of those.